cristianrgreco/home-server-flux-setup/README.md

 # TODO

-1. Grafana to use LB
-2. Pihole to use LB
-3. Configure router to use pihole
-4. MetalLB to ansible
+1. MetalLB to ansible
-   1. Consider doing it all via flux
-5. Do not port forward and expose internal services
-6. Update docs
-7. Hardcoded LB IPs in prod values so re-deployment wouldn't change
+2. Hardcode LB IPs in prod values so re-deployment wouldn't change
+3. Create IP address reservation for the pi in router settings